hashicorp/terraform-provider-azuread/docs/resources/application.md

 * `identifier_uris` - (Optional) A set of user-defined URI(s) that uniquely identify an application within its Azure AD tenant, or within a verified custom domain if the application is multi-tenant.
 * `logo_image` - (Optional) A logo image to upload for the application, as a raw base64-encoded string.
 The image should be in gif, jpeg or png format.
 Note that once an image has been uploaded, it is not possible to remove it without replacing it with another image.
 * `marketing_url` - (Optional) URL of the application's marketing page.
+* `notes` - (Optional) User-specified notes relevant for the management of the application.
 * `oauth2_post_response_required` - (Optional) Specifies whether, as part of OAuth 2.0 token requests, Azure AD allows POST requests, as opposed to GET requests.
 Defaults to `false`, which specifies that only GET requests are allowed.
 * `optional_claims` - (Optional) An `optional_claims` block as documented below.
 * `owners` - (Optional) A set of object IDs of principals that will be granted ownership of the application.
 Supported object types are users or service principals.
 By default, no owners are assigned.